featherenvy/botvana/README.md

-# Botvana trading engine
+# Botvana trading platform

-Botvana is a distributed, event-driven, open-source trading system built using Rust.
-The goal is to build a trading engine that is:

--   Fast by default: all choices made during design and development favor more performant solution where it's available.
--   Reliable: Botvana is built using Rust and leverages its ownership and type system, and concurency model.
--   Easy to operate: Ease of deployment, updating and operating the platform is a first class concern.
+Botvana is a open-source, event-driven, and distributed trading platform targeting crypto markets.
+It aims to be high-performance, low-latency, reliable, and fault-tolerant.
+Built in Rust, it allows you to build and operate market making and arbitrage strategies.

-Note: The project is still in its infancy.
+⚠️ The project is still in very early development ⚠️

+## Principles:

+-   High-performance: Designed and architected to be high-performance from the groud up.
+-   Low-latency: Currently utilizing `io_uring` for network connectivity, with goals to use `AF_XDP` or kernel by-pass in the future.
+-   Reliable: Being built in Rust provides Botvana with  memory safety guarantees compared to other systems programming languages.
+-   Fault-tolerant: Crypto exchanges are known for unrealiability and so Botvana provides explicit fault-tolerant features.

 ## Overview

 Botvana is split into these components:

--   `botnode`: trading bots
+-   `botnode`: trading bot
 -   `botvana-server`: coordination server
 -   `botvana`: shared platform definitions
 -   `station-egui`: control application

+Currently in early phase of the project the supported exchanges are FTX and Binance.

 ### botnode

 `botnode` is Botvana's trading bot.
-Botnode uses thread-per-core architecture where each thread is pinned to exactly one unique CPU core.
+Botnode uses thread-per-core architecture where each thread is pinned to exactly one logical CPU core.
 Each CPU core runs different engine with custom event loop.
 Data is sent between engines using ring channels and no state is shared between the threads.

 Botnode has these engines:

-- Control engine: connects to `botvana-server` and provides configuration for other engines
+- Control engine: Connects to `botvana-server` and provides configuration for other engines.
-- Market data engine: connects to the exchange and transforms market data to Botvana's internal types.
+- Market data engine: Connects to the exchange and transforms market data to Botvana's internal types.
-- Indicator engine: provides indicators built from market data
+- Indicator engine: Provides indicators built from market data.
-- Trading engine: makes trading decisions
+- Trading engine: Makes trading decisions.
-- Order engine: acts as order router and gateway
+- Order engine: Acts as order router and gateway.
-- Audit engine: audits trading activity
+- Audit engine: Audits trading activity.

 ### botvana-server

 Each `botnode` needs to connect to a central `botvana-server` which provides configuration and acts as the central coordinator.

+### station-egui

+Control station application written using egui framework.

 ## Development Prerequisites